Brennall/HFH-SRD/Chapter10.md

 Shadowed sinkholes develop from two sources of corruption: Chaotic altars (such as those in evil shrines, temples, or churches) and places of death (such as cemeteries, catacombs, and battlegrounds).

 Chaotic altars create shadowed sinkholes as soon as they are erected.
 The size of the shadowed sinkhole around the altar will be 100 square feet per 100gp spent on the altar.
-For instance, a 10,000gp altar would create a 100’ x 100’ shadowed sinkhole around the altar.
-At the Judge’s discretion, meeting the gp value of the altar might require special components or blood sacrifices (as described in Chapter 7 under Magical Research) instead of standard treasure.
+For instance, a 10,000gp altar would create a 100' x 100' shadowed sinkhole around the altar.
+At the Judge's discretion, meeting the gp value of the altar might require special components or blood sacrifices (as described in Chapter 7 under Magical Research) instead of standard treasure.

 Places of death create shadowed sinkholes naturally over time.
-The annual percentage chance of such an area becoming shadowed is equal to number of dead interred in the area divided by the area’s size in square feet, rounded up.
-For instance, a small 50’ x 50’ cemetery with 25 graves has a 1% chance of becoming shadowed each year.
+The annual percentage chance of such an area becoming shadowed is equal to number of dead interred in the area divided by the area's size in square feet, rounded up.
+For instance, a small 50' x 50' cemetery with 25 graves has a 1% chance of becoming shadowed each year.
 An enormous cemetery such as the real-world Wadi Al Salam (5 million dead across 64 million square feet) has an 8% chance of becoming shadowed each year.
 Once the shadowed sinkhole develops, the size of the shadowed sinkhole will be 100 square feet per 20 dead interred in the place.
 However, a sinkhole of evil will not develop if the dead are cremated by a Lawful divine spellcaster, or if one or more shrine(s) to Lawful powers are erected on the site.
 The Lawful shrine(s) must have a gp value of at least 5gp per dead interred in order to prevent the area from becoming shadowed.

 Corpses in shadowed sinkholes have a 10% chance to return as undead in 1d12 months unless their bodies are burned.
 Chaotic spellcasters who cast reversed (evil) divine spells or necromantic spells (such as animate dead or death spell) in a shadowed sinkhole calculate the spell effects as if the casters were two class levels higher than their actual level of experience.
 Characters performing necromancy (described in Chapter 7) in a shadowed sinkhole gain a +1 bonus to their magic research throws.
 A shadowed sinkhole can also be used for blood sacrifice (described in Chapter 7).